This post contains affiliate links. Read the full disclosure here.

 Investors who are more interested in vintage cards will definitely find themselves attracted to this card as it doesn’t have the fancy bells and whistles that some of the other cards on this list do.
 No autographs, no jersey patches, just a historic card that has derived its value through time and aura.

-Best Hockey Cards To Invest In: Investment Outlook
+Best Hockey Cards To Buy Now: Investment Outlook

 Investment Rating: Strong Buy (4.8 out of 5)